quintel/documentation/docs/api/scenarios.md

 }
 ```

-### Create a Scenario based on another Scenario
+### Create a scenario based on another scenario

-Creates a scenario with another scenario as [preset](#preset-scenarios).
+Creates a scenario with another scenario as [template](#templates).
 The only data that needs to
 be provided for this action is:

 * `scenario_id` - the ID of the scenario that is to be used as a preset